CSV2QBO Converter Help

 The bank account routing number is required by QBO for bank accounts (but not for credit card accounts).
 However, it is not actually used by QuickBooks, so if you don’t specify one, CSV2QBO will insert a default value and QuickBooks will accept it.

 Lastly, the currency needs to be specified.
 US Dollars are the initial setting, use the drop down to select a different currency.

 CSV2QBO can read dates either in US format (month-day-year) or European format (day-month-year).
 Use the Settings menu to select the date format that is used in your CSV file.
 If your dates have the month name or abbreviation rather than a number, then this setting is not applicable.
 Note that there is no need to specify a date format for QBO files.

 Normally credit card statements will have charges as negative numbers and payments as positive numbers.
 That is what QuickBooks expects.
 Some credit card companies switch things so that charges are positive – showing an increase in your balance – and payments are negative.
 Use themenu to select if this is the type of data in your CSV file.

 The converter can be run in two modes – Preview Mode and Express Mode.
-If you don’t know that the columns are labeled correctly, then use Preview Mode.
-If you have run the converter previously and are sure that the columns are correct then it’s faster to use Express Mode.
+If you are just getting started, then use Preview Mode.
+If you have run the converter previously or are sure that the columns names are all correct then it’s faster to use Express Mode.